-Vegetarianism and veganism are becoming increasingly popular dietary choices for people.
+Vegetarianism and veganism are increasingly popular dietary choices.
 A balanced plant-based diet offers an array of health benefits, from improving heart health to reducing blood pressure and even reducing your risk of cancer.

 But a change in diet can also result in other problems, especially if you don’t get the right balance of vitamins, minerals and nutrients.
 Consequently, some vegetarians and vegans may experience hair loss in rare cases.